 The following grants and scholarships are funded directly by Great Lakes Christian College.

 Each scholarship has particular requirements which must be met by students accepted for admission.

 No combination of these scholarships can exceed the cost of tuition in a given semester.

 Off-campus students may not receive more than \$3,500 in GLCC scholarships in any given semester.

-Academic Scholarship
+Academic Scholarships

-Academic Scholarships are based on American College Test (ACT) scores or Scholastic Aptitude Test (SAT) scores and high school grade point average (on a four-point scale).
+Academic Scholarships are based on high school grade point averages (on a four-point scale) with the option of submitting qualifying ACT or SAT scores for higher scholarship amounts.
 Tests must be taken on national dates rather than residually.
-Scholarships can be renewed for a maximum of four years; the cumulative grade point average of enrolled students will be evaluated after each year at GLCC.
+Scholarships may be renewed for a maximum of four years, and recipients must maintain a certain college GPA to maintain their scholarship.
 Academic Scholarships cannot apply toward extension or co-op courses.
-The following chart may be used to calculate annual Academic Scholarship awards: